Last Updated: November 4, 2020

 Set up a basic business profile on Facebook and stay active.
 Post content regularly, keep your profile page up-to-date, and look at advertising options.
 All of this will keep you on users’ radar and increase your visibility.

 After you have this established, request reviews from shoppers.
-If you have reviews elsewhere, but few on Facebook, this is a good opportunity to sweeten the pot with a gift, discount, or prize in exchange for the friendly review.
+If you have reviews elsewhere, but few on Facebook, this is a good opportunity to sweeten the pot with a gift, discount, or prize in exchange for a friendly review.

-We’ve all dealt with a Yelp Eliter.
+We’ve all dealt with a Yelp Elite Squad.
 It may not be the most pleasant, but they hold some sway.
 Despite starting with mainly restaurants and coffee shops, Yelp has also expanded reviews to all types of businesses.
 And even people who aren’t religious Yelpers will go to this site before most others.

 Again, boost visibility and build positive reviews on Yelp to increase your brand’s trustworthiness.